Lordev/radiant-festival-website/README.md

 Later I added a small shop/ticket flow as a challenge.
 The flow is intentionally simple: Stripe Checkout on the client with minimal serverless endpoints to create sessions and verify webhooks.

 For performance I focused first: swapping assets per breakpoint, moving heavy visual sections to client-side with dynamic imports, and compressing large images to WebP.
-I experimented with a containerized deployment using Google Cloud Build (see `cloudbuild.yaml`), but deployed to Vercel for simplicity and no cost.

 ## 📚 What I Learned